haoozhang/haoozhang.github.io/_posts/Design Pattern/2022-12-05-Observer Pattern.md

 ### Motivation

 Imagine that you have two types of objects: a **Customer** and a **Store**.
-The customer is very interested in a particular brand of product (say, iPhone 14), which should become available in the store very soon.
+The customer is very interested in a particular brand of product (say, iPhone), which should become available in the store very soon.

-The customer could visit the store every day and check product availability.
-But it will cost their time very much.
-On the other hand, the store could send the notification to all consumers when the iPhone 14 comes, but it will disturb the consumers who are not interested.
+The customer could visit the store every day and check product availability, but it will cost their time very much.
+On the other hand, the store could send the notification to all consumers when the iPhone comes, but it will disturb the consumers who are not interested.

 ![img](/img/DesignPattern/observer_motivation.png)

-Now in this case, we need the Observer Pattern.
+Now in this case, we need the **Observer Pattern**.
 The consumers who interested the particular brand of product can subscribe it, instead of querying it frequently.
 Then the store will notify only those subscribed consumers (not all) when the product comes.

 ### Definition